 This is the best time of the year to see red squirrels as they busily search for food, such as hazelnuts, sweet chestnuts and pine seeds to store in secret `caches' in the ground in readiness for the leaner months ahead.

 The hedgerows and thickets of the Garlic Farm are brimming with berries and fruits, providing food for a rich array of wildlife.
 Birds migrating in from northern Europe such as fieldfares, redwings and bramblings take advantage of the natural autumn harvest.
-Familiar late-flying butterflies, red admirals and painted ladies, alight on windfall apples and under the cover of darkness, badgers and foxes feast on low hanging fruit and shy and elusive dormice are attracted to succulent blackberries.
+Familiar late-flying butterflies, red admirals and painted ladies, alight on windfall apples and under the cover of darkness, badgers and foxes feast on low hanging fruit, whilst the shy and elusive dormice are attracted to succulent blackberries.

 Many colourful insects are still on the wing, migrant hawker and common darter dragonflies share the air with speckled wood, comma and gatekeeper butterflies.

 The colder conditions bring many species of birds together, often forming large flocks in search of food and providing some safety in numbers.
 The finch flocks on the farm can reach into the hundreds, with linnets, greenfinches, goldfinches and chaffinches feeding on the cover crop seeds on the fields and roosting in the nearby hedgerows, the bouncing flight of the mixed flocks seen from afar.
 They are often joined by skylarks, house sparrows, yellowhammers and reed buntings and sometimes family groups of stonechats move in from the downlands.

 Movements of geese are pronounced at dawn and dusk as resident Canada and greylag geese fly from nearby roosting ponds to surrounding fields and dark-bellied brent geese, having bred in Arctic Siberia and migrated to southern England, fly in large skeins between the coast and inland grazing pastures on the Isle of Wight.